 The Foyer Bar serves the Royal Circle and is accessible via ramp or 3 steps.
 The Front of House team are available to assist with bar orders and will ensure that all audience members are comfortable during their visit.

-There is one accessible toilet which is located in the Royal Circle on the low numbers (1-18) side of the auditorium.
+There is one accessible toilet which is located in the Royal Circle on the high numbers (19-35) side of the auditorium.
 The toilet is a large cubicle fitted with a hand rail, accessible wash basin, outward opening door and emergency alarm.

 The Theatre also has its own wheelchair that is available for anyone who may require it.
 Please let the Box Office know if you would like to make use of the wheelchair when you book.